Lara Croft: Tomb Raider – The Cradle of Life

-Lara Croft: Tomb Raider – The Cradle of Life is a 2003 action adventure film directed by Jan de Bont and based on the Tomb Raider video game series.
+Lara Croft: Tomb Raider – The Cradle of Life is a 2003 action adventure film directed by Jan de Bont and written by Dean Georgaris, based on the Tomb Raider video game series by Core Design.
 Angelina Jolie stars as the title character Lara Croft with supporting performances from Gerard Butler, Ciarán Hinds, Chris Barrie, Noah Taylor, Til Schweiger, Djimon Hounsou, and Simon Yam.
-An international co-production between the United States, United Kingdom, Germany, Hong Kong and Japan, the film is a sequel to the 2001 film Lara Croft: Tomb Raider.
+An international co-production between the United States, United Kingdom, Germany, Hong Kong and Japan, the film is a sequel to the 2001 film Lara Croft: Tomb Raider and is the second installment in the Tomb Raider film series.
+The plot centers around Lara Croft as she embarks on a quest to save the mythical Pandora's box while recruiting a former Marine turned mercenary to assist her.

-Critics considered The Cradle of Life to be better than its predecessor, especially in terms of its action sequences, and continued to praise Jolie's performance.
+Lara Croft: Tomb Raider – The Cradle of Life was released in the United States on July 25, 2003, by Paramount Pictures.
+Critics considered it to be better than its predecessor, especially in terms of its action sequences, and continued to praise Jolie's performance.
 The film did not achieve the same level of box office success as the previous installment, grossing $160.1 million compared to its predecessor's $275 million.
 Initially, plans were made for a sequel, but these plans were abandoned when Jolie decided not to return as Croft.
 A reboot of the series, simply titled Tomb Raider, was released in 2018 with Alicia Vikander taking over the title role.

-The Cradle of Life also marks the final film directed by De Bont before his retirement in 2012.
+Lara Croft: Tomb Raider – The Cradle of Life also marks the final film directed by De Bont before his retirement in 2012.